 - Really, all of the encouragement Cecil shows Fey.
 Doubles as a Tear Jerker.

 - "Vistor" is full of Cecil adorably gushing over animals.
 Special mention goes to him calling Khoshekh things like his "baby boy".

 - "Cookies" reveals that Cecil bought Girl Scout cookies from his niece Janice.
 A lot of them.
 To the point that there's barely any room in the studio.

-- Bad news: Khoshek came out of what happened last episode damaged, but not so badly damaged.
-Good news: part of what was damaged was whatever kept Kohshek suspended in one spot four feet above the ground, so Cecil got to take him home to recover.
+- Bad news: Khoshekh came out of what happened last episode damaged, but not so badly damaged.
+Good news: part of what was damaged was whatever kept Khoshekh suspended in one spot four feet above the ground, so Cecil got to take him home to recover.

 - Dana meeting her future self and being so proud of herself for growing up to be an amazing, well-respected woman.
 When she's forced to leave, Dana becomes sad because she thinks she won't be important for many years, but Cecil tells her that she has always been important.

 - A minor heartwarming moment at the end of "The Debate."
 When Cecil is too shocked to speak because of Kevin's return, both Hiram and the Faceless Old Woman assure him that everything will be just fine.
 Well, mostly.

 - Also in that episode, one from Kevin, of all people, when he tells The Faceless Old Woman That Secretly Lives In Your Home that she has a face, a beautiful face, a memorable face, one unlike any other in history.

 - A bit less heartwarming when you consider the possibility that Kevin is just trying to mess with her.

 - After Kevin leaves, the Faceless Old Woman, stunned by this, asks Hiram McDaniels if she is beautiful.
 "You are beautiful when you do beautiful things," replies Hiram.
 The Faceless Old Woman tells Hiram that he is beautiful too.